 I never thought much about getting a tattoo.
+So many of my friends are into getting tattoos and piercings but it’s never really been my thing.
+One of my closest friends encouraged me to look at work from Tattoo Stylist before now, which I think was brilliant, but I just couldn’t see myself getting one.
 Not that it bothered me or was too permanent, the thought just had never crossed my mind before sailing to the Marquesas.
 Before the trip Erin and I read, and read, and read about the islands and people.
 We read cruising guides, travel guides, memoirs, fiction, and non-fiction books.
 In reading about the Marquesan culture the theme of tattooing is prevalent, dating to the earliest times of the culture.
 Men and women alike went under the needle, or boars tusk at the time, and had their bodies adorned with meaningful symbols.

 The tattoos were large and no body part was off-limits.
 Arms, necks, legs, torso, face, and even eyelids were used to tell a story and denote a person’s accomplishments.
 Marquesan warriors were often covered head to toe, a slow and painful process that continued over their entire lives.
 Symbols were shaded in as the warrior progressed into adolescence, adulthood, and finally death.
 This tradition still lives on although it is a little more subdued.
 No more full bodyface tattoo’s, although we did see someone with a design encircling the back of his shaved head.
 Nearly every Marquesan has a few visible tats, ladies included.
 Most of them are concentrated on the chest, arms, back, and legs.